robillersomeone/survey_of_distributions/README.md

 **in relation to gamma** using the central limit theorem, the gamma (or any distribution with finite variance) will converge to the normal distribution

+RIDGE regression, is a bayesian regression with a normal prior

 <img src="./imgs/approximated_normal_distribution_25.png" height="300px" width="400px">

 ### t-distribution (Pearson type VII)